 “What’s this about?”

-“Sonea has agreed to let you return to Dalaran.
-There you will be given a new teacher, a mage who trained under your grandfather.”
+“Sonea has agreed to let you return to Udiria.
+There you will be given a new teacher, a magic user who trained under your grandfather.”

 “Why would I get a new teacher?
 Sonea is considered a great teacher.”

 Maron nodded.
 “I had a heart to heart with her the other day.
-She’s proud of you Sionis, but you’re too powerful to stay here in Stormwind.
-You have potential to do more than the magi here are learning.
-Your grandfather was considered one of the most powerful fire mages in the Southern Kingdoms.
+She’s proud of you Sionis, but you’re too powerful to stay here in Stonehaven.
+You have the potential to do more than the folks here are teaching.
+Your grandfather was considered one of the most powerful Flamecallers in the realm of Stonehaven.
 Sonea is willing to bet you could give him a run for his money.”

 “I’ll take care of it for now, and when you’re ready it’ll be here waiting for you.”

 “Uncle Maron, thank you.”